 Diane R. Wiener

 Diane R. Wiener became Editor-in-Chief of Wordgathering in January 2020.
 A poet since the age of seven, her first full-length poetry collection, The Golem Verses, was published in 2018 by Nine Mile Press.
 Her poetry chapbook, Flashes & Specks, is forthcoming from Finishing Line Press.
 Diane’s poems also appear in Nine Mile Magazine, Wordgathering, Tammy, Queerly, The South Carolina Review, Welcome to the Resistance: Poetry as Protest, and elsewhere; poetry is forthcoming in Jason’s Connection.
-Diane’s creative nonfiction appears in Stone Canoe and Mollyhouse, and is forthcoming in The Abstract Elephant Magazine; her flash fiction appears in Ordinary Madness (Weasel Press).
+Diane’s creative nonfiction appears in Stone Canoe and Mollyhouse, and is forthcoming in The Abstract Elephant Magazine; her flash fiction appears and is forthcoming in Ordinary Madness.
 After serving as Guest Editor for Nine Mile Literary Magazine’s Fall 2019 Special Double Issue on Neurodivergent, Disability, Deaf, Mad, and Crip poetics, Diane was appointed as the magazine’s Assistant Editor.
 The Founding Director of the Syracuse University Disability Cultural Center (2011-2018), Diane now serves as a Research Professor and as the Associate Director of Interdisciplinary Programs and Outreach at the Burton Blatt Institute (Syracuse University College of Law); she also teaches in the Renée Crown University Honors program.
 Diane has published widely on disability, pedagogy, and empowerment, among other subjects.
 She is a proud Neuroqueer, Mad, Crip, Gender Nonconforming, Jewish Pantheist Nerd (etc.).
 Diane blogged for the Huffington Post between May 2016 and January 2018.
 You can visit Diane online at: https://dianerwiener.com.